France : Safety by City

-Lyon is an overall safe city since the police force are highly-effective.
+Lyon is an overall safe city since the police force is highly effective.
 Tourists are sometimes targets for pickpockets and crooks, but the real security problems in the Lyon center are rare.
-Tourist should pay attention on Rue St. Catherine which is famous for lot of drunk people on the street, who might be violent.
+Tourists should pay attention to Rue St. Catherine which is famous for a lot of drunk people on the street, who might be violent.
 It is probably better to avoid the area of Vieux Lyon, since similar problems may be encountered there.

 TRANSPORT & TAXIS RISK : LOW

 Lyon's public transportation system is safe and efficient, but the network can be affected by strikes sometimes.
 For those who want to come to Lyon by car should know that the traffic is dense, parking is either very difficult or quite expensive, so they should avoid driving within the city if they can.
 The penalty for unpaid parking is €11.
 Taxis are quite expensive.
 There is a possible risk of people trying to sell you fake metro tickets when you travel by the metro.

 PICKPOCKETS RISK : MEDIUM

 Because very well organized pickpocket groups exist in Vieux Lyon, the professional thieves are watching you.
 So places that attract tourists will also attract thieves.
 You need to be careful around the Eiffel Tower, including the crowded lifts that take you to the top.

 Natural hazards in Lyon are rare except for a few avalanche risks in the Alps.
 Also, some forest fires can occur, as well as flooding in various areas.